THE BASIS OF THE STORY

-In the movie A Good Marriage (2014) based off a Stephen King novella of the same name (which can be found in Full Dark, No Stars) There have been four murders in which women were raped, tied up and killed.
+In the movie A Good Marriage (2014) based off a Stephen King novella of the same name (which can be found in Full Dark, No Stars) there have been four murders in which women were raped, tied up and killed.
 While at a party, Darcy (Joan Allen) learns of victim number 5 via a friend of hers while they are in the bathroom fixing themselves up.
-Victim five was killed the same manner as the others.
+Victim five was killed in the same manner as the others.

 Darcy’s husband Bob (Anthony Lapaglia) sometimes goes away for business trips.
 These trips may take him away a few days to just an overnight trip.

 Darcy is at home alone when she finds she needs something in the garage.
 While searching underneath a workbench she discovers a hidden slot in which she pulls out a small box that Bob’s daughter made for him when she was in grade school.
 Upon opening the box, Darcy discovers a credit card and other identifications.
 One of those identifications belongs to the last victim.
 Darcy has now discovered what her husband has been doing on his ‘supposed’ business trips.
 The rest of the movie is centered around what Darcy will do with this information?
 Will she use it against Bob, or will she be too frightened to do anything?

 When Bob arrives home, Darcy does confront him, with strong hesitation, for she’s not sure what he will do to her.
 But somehow she is able to muster up the courage to tell her husband he needs to stop what he’s doing.
 He promises her he will.
 The rest of the movie goes along with both of them having this secret.
 Bob is his normal self, while Darcy is scared out of her wits and shows it when she’s alone.